lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 ## Visualizing word frequencies

-The first step of the analysis was to calculate word frequencies and extract the most common words on both albums.
+The first step of the analysis consisted of calculating word frequencies and extracting the most common words on both albums.

 ```r
 # Plot most common words